chris-santiago/bookmarks-topics/README.md

 # bookmarks-topics

 This project is a continuation of the stale [bookmarks_clustering](https://github.com/chris-santiago/bookmarks_clustering) project.
-It's been update to use newer embedding and generative models, mostly via [BERTopic](https://maartengr.github.io/BERTopic/index.html) library.
+It's updated to use newer embedding and generative models, mostly via [BERTopic](https://maartengr.github.io/BERTopic/index.html) library.

 # Usage